 Inclement weather conditions may adversely affect the satellite signal acquisition.
 Degraded audio and video signals through the receiver will result.

-A HD (high definition) ready receiver is optional with the In-Motion Satellite System (N/A for bedroom).
+HD (High Definition) ready receivers are included with the In-Motion Satellite System.
 Channel availability will vary with satellite system and providers.
 Consult the OEM manual for providers, coverage areas and channel availability.